polterguy/lizzie/README.md

 }
 ```

-Below is an example of consuming the above type.
+Below is an example of consuming the above type, making sure we always have
+synchronised access to the instance.

 ```csharp
 /*